simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 - How is such an algorithm sensitive to external workload variation?

-    What if bandwidth, latency and computing speed can vary with no warning?
+    What if bandwidth, latency, and computing speed can vary with no warning?
 Shouldn't you study whether your algorithm is sensitive to such load variations?